michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0131.md

 - adj: not clear to the understanding
 - adj: resembling an oracle in obscurity of thought
 ### Family
+- enigmatic: enigmatically+
-enigmatic: enigmatically+;enigma: enigmas, enigmatic, enigmatical
+- enigma: enigmas, enigmatic, enigmatical
 ### Examples
 - For a while, you may wonder if there is more to this enigmatic, epigrammatic movie than a string of clever allusions and linguistic puzzles.
 - The final surprise may be served up by that most enigmatic of metals—gold.